Physiology

 1. show due respect to persons who volunteer to be examined for the purpose of learning clinical examination.

-2. communicate effectively with peers and teachers
+2. Communicate effectively with peers and teachers

-3. demonstrate the ability of teamwork
+3. Demonstrate the ability of teamwork

 D. Integration: